shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 could then still be properly escaped, and would not be executed as another query.

 But even though there are techniques to prevent SQL injections, attack vectors making use of them are quite widespread.
- Possible reasons for this might be legacy applications, missing convenience of prepared statements in some cases, missing information of developers or the high degree of abstraction, that many applications use when working with databases.
+ Possible reasons for this might be legacy applications, missing convenience of prepared statements in some cases, misinformed developers, or the high degree of abstraction that many applications use when working with databases.

 ## Is my application safe?
-All this considerations bring up the question, how to make sure, that an existing peace of software does not contain any SQL injections.
+All these considerations bring up the question: how to make sure that an existing piece of software does not contain any SQL injections?
 By the very nature of SQL queries, statically finding and analyzing those queries in an application is quite hard and error-prone, as the queries might be composed during runtime and database connection objects might be hidden by variable names or implementation details of the application.

 ### Pentests
-A common approach are so called [penetration test](https://en.wikipedia.org/wiki/Penetration_test) which (in some cases) might use automated tools, to black-box scan a given application for errors and SQL injections.
-Such a test might try to crawl all pages of a web application, change input parameters and look for conspicuous responses from the server.
+A common approach are the so called [penetration test](https://en.wikipedia.org/wiki/Penetration_test) which, in some cases, might use automated tools to black-box scan a given application for errors and SQL injections.
+These tests might try to crawl all pages of a web application, change input parameters and look for conspicuous responses from the server.
-Such a "conspicuous response" might be an error message, a differing HTTP response code, changed sizes of the response or changed response times.
+These "conspicuous responses" might be an error message, a differing HTTP response code, changed sizes of the response or changed response times.
 As you might imagine, this is a time-consuming task, as the crawler will need to retry any single possible call with multiple values and check for all the possible criteria mentioned above.

 ### Analyzing queries
-Discussing ways to detect security issues automatically with Florian Ressel, a student from munich currently writing his bachelor thesis about web application security, I wondered if it was possible to inspect queries on the database connection level and find possible SQL injections by actually parsing and analyzing the queries.
-As I didn't find existing libraries doing so, I implemented a prototype and after a few evenings, I think the answer is "yes".
+Discussing ways to detect security issues automatically with Florian Ressel, a student from Munich currently writing his bachelor thesis about web application security, I wondered if it was possible to inspect queries on the database connection level and find possible SQL injections by actually parsing and analyzing the queries.
+As I didn't find existing libraries doing this, I implemented a prototype and, after a few evenings, I think the answer is "yes".

 ## SQL Query inspector
-The SQL Query inspector is a simple library, which decorates the PDO object and parses all SQL queries, that are about to hit the SQL server.
+The SQL Query inspector is a simple library, which decorates the PDO object and parses all SQL queries that are about to hit the SQL server.
 At this point, the SQL queries are fully assembled and either plain text SQL queries or prepared statements.

-Using the [PHP SQL parser from Justin Swanhart](https://github.com/greenlion/PHP-SQL-Parser), the library is able to find query parts, which contain hardcoded constant values in the query.
+Using the [PHP SQL parser from Justin Swanhart](https://github.com/greenlion/PHP-SQL-Parser), the library is able to find query parts which contain hardcoded constant values in the query.
 This can be legit values like

 `SELECT * FROM test_table WHERE id=1`